jepras/source-graph/worklog.md

 - Restructure, simplify, optimize, tests, etc.
 - ..
 Over again.
 Like any code that is being developed too fast??

+13.
+For frontend only, then cursor is quite alright.
+- It deleted unnecessary imports and actions where Claude didn't (given the same context).

 # What interesting influence links could be